-- Competition among tracks for the same hits call for a quality estimator (or "score") used to reject or accept the track.
+To resolve competition among tracks for the same hits, a "score" is used to decide the further fate of a track.

-- A combination of sub-estimators are used:
+ATLAS uses a combination of sub-scores:

 - Number of precision hits

 - Number of outlier hits

-- Holes (track passing through live sensor no signal)
+- Holes (track passing through live sensor with no signal)

 - Shared hits (penalized if hit is not "shareable").

-- > Total χ^2 per degree of freedom
+- > Total $\chi^2$ per degree of freedom

 - In a second pass the hits not yet assigned to a track may be reconsidered with larger tolerances to form, for example, low pT tracks or tracks from secondary interactions (long lived decays).

-Finding the primary vertex
+P 73